mgcrea/benchmark-kaizoumark/_posts/2016-09-01-build-benchmark-large-c-project.md

 - for my use case, and with my hardware (I suspect SSD is a huge bonus for recursive Make), non-recursive and recursive Makefiles are equivalent,
 - my generated Makefile is completely suboptimal (would need to investigate),
 - CMake generated Makefiles are pretty darn slow ...
-- ninja is the fastest build-system when only a few files have changed,
+- As long as you don't generate the `build.ninja` with CMake, Ninja is as good as the best plain Make solutions for cold start and faster for rebuild,
-- it would be interesting to check the performance of a vanilla Ninja build (ie not generated by CMake).
+- Ninja is by far the fastest build-system when only a few files have changed.